arunp77/Learning-git/README.md

       git push -u origin master
       ```
       here sometimes named as main.

+---
+> **What is repository:** A repository contains a directory named `.git`, where git keeps all of its metadata for the repository.
+The content of the `.git` directory is private to git.
+---

 Now, if you don't have git installed in your system and you don't have a github account, then go ahead to the next section.